 Graduate student support

-To attract and retain the best graduate students for research in pediatric Nephrology we make use of our extensive network to attract the best minds to our field in collaboration with institutional T32 programs, O’Brien centers, Cardiovascular Centers, Renal and Hypertension Centers at Tulane and UVA and the Centers for Morphogenesis and Regenerative Medicine at UVA and Tulane and other Universities in North America.
+To attract and retain the best graduate students for research in pediatric Nephrology we make use of our extensive network to attract the best minds to our field in collaboration with institutional T32 programs, O’Brien centers, Cardiovascular Centers, Renal and Hypertension Centers at UVA and the Centers for Morphogenesis and Regenerative Medicine at UVA and other Universities in North America.
 The Center provides support for the best qualified graduate students to work in a project within the central theme of the Center.
-Graduate students have the opportunity for exposure not only with investigators at Tulane and at UVA but also widely through our international and national collaborative arrangements
+Graduate students not only have the opportunity for exposure with UVA but also widely through our international and national collaborative arrangements